Do you ever wish you had an instant remedy for beating the bloat? It could be sitting right up on your kitchen shelf.

 A sweet and gentle soothing tea, chamomile may be synonymous with a good nights sleep but this tea also packs quite a punch when it comes to sending digestive issues packing.
 As it relaxes the senses, chamomile can reduce pain symptoms and ease inflammation and other stomach lining stress factors that could cause cramps and diarrhea.
 The good work doesn’t stop there, chamomile also pushes down the production of pepsin which is linked to acid reflux.

 Forever fresh and soothing, peppermint tea offers one of the best sip-worthy experiences for your stomach.
-This lovely light tea coms from the mentha piperita plant and has a cooling taste and colling touch to match.
+This lovely light tea comes from the mentha piperita plant and has a cooling taste and cooling touch to match.
 Peppermint oil has been found to help ease symptoms of IBS.
-It also works on your pain receptors and reduces inflammation, helping to truly put that stomach-ache behind you.
-It also assists with cutting down on gastric acid in the stomach which is why its such an awesome brew for your after dinner drink.
+It also works on your pain receptors and reduces inflammation, helping to truly put that stomachache behind you.
+It also assists with cutting down on gastric acid in the stomach which is why it is such an awesome brew for your after-dinner drink.

 We take a quick peek at some of the most common questions around herbal tea and digestion to help give you the lowdown on what you need to know before you brew.

-All the above herbal teas help you to get your digestion system up to scratch.
+All the above herbal teas help you to get your digestion system up and running.
 Specifically for digesting food with ease, you can turn to peppermint, ginger, and green tea too.

 Does tea irritate the stomach?

 Tannins that tend to be found in the ‘true’ teas can irritate the stomach as they can be astringent to those with a certain sensitivity.
 For those looking for a tea to heal digestive issues, you are best sticking to herbal teas which can be much softer on the stomach.

 What drinks soothe the stomach?